Current Research Areas

 State-dependent brain activity

-Vigilance states are closely intertwined with behavior, cognition, and numerous disorders.
-By integrating fMRI with simultaneous EEG, behavioral, and physiological recordings, we are studying brain-wide signatures of vigilance and autonomic activity, and developing computational methods for detecting changes in vigilance levels from fMRI data alone.
+Internal states, such as levels of vigilance, are closely intertwined with behavior, cognition, and numerous disorders.
+By integrating fMRI with complementary neural, physiological, and behavioral measures, we are studying brain-wide signatures of vigilance and autonomic states, and developing computational methods for detecting state changes from fMRI signals.
 This research also aims to increase the sensitivity of fMRI studies more broadly by modeling state-related variability in fMRI datasets.

 Selected publications: